Accounts Payable Processor Salary

 Popular Skills for Accounts Payable Processor

-Accounts Payable Processors report using a diverse set of skills on the job.
-Most notably, skills in Accounts Payable, Microsoft Excel, SAP SAP Financial Accounting and Controlling, and Microsoft Office are correlated to pay that is above average.
-At the other end of the pay range are skills like Data Entry and Accounts Receivable.
-Those proficient in Accounts Payable are, more often than not, also skilled in Microsoft Office and Data Entry.
+Survey results imply that Accounts Payable Processors put a diverse skill set to use.
+Most notably, skills in Accounts Receivable, Microsoft Excel, Accounts Payable, and Microsoft Office are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Data Entry.
+Most people experienced in Accounts Payable also know Microsoft Office and Data Entry.

 Pay by Experience Level for Accounts Payable Processor